vboursinos/model-catalog-test/README.md

 # model-catalog
 EvoML model catalog microservice.

+## Overview ##
 This repository contains the source code for a Java multi-module Spring Boot Web-flux JPA Application.
 The application uses Java as the primary language, Spring Boot for creating robust and scalable services, JPA for database interaction and Mono/flux to support reactiveness.

+In this repository, we employ a custom layered architecture to organize and structure our software system.
+This design choice helps to manage the complexity of our code and allows components to be segregated based on responsibilities.
+It's highly beneficial for increasing modularity, which leads to simpler maintenance and scalability.

+1. model-catalog-api

+2. model-catalog-dto

+   DTO stands for Data Transfer Object.
+The model-catalog-dto layer includes classes that carry data between processes in order to reduce the number of method calls.
+These DTOs are used to aggregate values.

+3. model-catalog-dto-entity-mapper

+   This layer is in charge of mapping DTO objects to Entity objects and vice versa.
+It helps to separate concerns, as the persistence logic model (entity) and the data transfer model (DTO) can evolve independently.

+4. model-catalog-entity

+   The model-catalog-entity layer represents the 'Entity' in our application.
+An entity is a business object that holds data.
+It is equivalent to a table in the database.
+All persistence logic and datatabase interactions are managed in this layer.

+5. model-catalog-facade

+   The model-catalog-facade layer is used to streamline and consolidate complex operations, providing a simplified interface to clients.
+It wraps interactions with other layers, and orchestrates calls to multiple services to perform a single operation.

+6. model-catalog-repository

+   The model-catalog-repository layer is responsible for handling all database operations.
+It provides methods to query, create, update and delete entities.
+These repositories act as a bridge between the model-catalog-entity and model-catalog-service layers.

+7. model-catalog-rest

+   This is the outermost layer that interacts with the clients.
+The model-catalog-rest layer offers endpoints for external applications or services.
+It processes the incoming HTTP requests and corresponding responses which include converting the received data from TO to DTO objects and the reverse operation once the response is prepared.

+8. model-catalog-service

+   The model-catalog-service layer is tasked with handling business logic.
+It communicates with the model-catalog-repository layer to persist or retrieve data.
+It also uses callables to execute tasks in parallel when it communicates with model-catalog-repository.

+9. model-catalog-to

+   TO stands for Transfer Object.
+This layer is very similar to the DTO layer, with the difference being that TOs are typically used for sending data across different services, outside the application.

+10. model-catalog-to-dto-mapper

+    This layer, much like the model-catalog-dto-entity-mapper, is responsible for converting TO to DTO, and vice versa.
+These mappers ensure a clean separation of concerns and promote code reusability.

 ## Prerequisites ##
 * Java 17